 I have always wanted a fireplace in my room, and for a small cost, we were able to accomplish this.

 This is a great thing to add to your bedroom, a family room, or even a dining room.
+The beauty of a fireplace never goes unnoticed.
+They give that cozy look and and is an easy way to get your dream fireplace.

 This is one of my favorite features in my master bedroom.